iammertozcan/42piscine/README.md

-# cpiscine
+# 42 Piscine
-42 Piscine Exercises
+This repository contains my solutions for the 42 School’s Piscine program.
 # *c00*
 - Basic Structures and Data Types
   - _Pass-by-Value_